 For qualitative testing we took actual scans of an English document.
-For our quantitative tests, we used a pessimistic, but reproduceable scheme.
-We took the high-res text renderings and box-filtered, downsampled, gamma-corrected, and Gaussian-blurred (radius= $3, \sigma = 0.5$) them.
+For our quantitative tests, we used a pessimistic, but reproducible scheme.
+We took the high-res text renderings and box-filtered, downsampled, gamma-corrected, and Gaussian-blurred (radius= 3, $\sigma = 0.5$) them.
 We then did a biased coin flip on each pixel to decide whether it should be white or black.
 The bias is decided by the blurred image's gray value.
 We then super-resolved the corrupted images to produce grayscale estimates of the original.
 For an error metric, we use the mean-squared error of the output images compared to the original high-res rendering.

-The ec200 image is a 200dpi rendering of the first page of an English document using 12pt.
-Bitstream Cyberbit glyphs (1628×2131 pixels at low resolution). ec150 and ec300 are 150dpi and 300dpi renderings of the same document, respectively. jc200 is a 200dpi rendering of the first page of a Japanese document written in Kanji using 12pt.
-Bitstream Cyberbit glyphs. ja200 and js200 use the same
+The ec200 image is the first page of a 200dpi rendering of an English document using 12pt.
+Bitstream Cyberbit glyphs (1628 × 2131 pixels at low resolution). ec150 and ec300 are 150dpi and 300dpi renderings of the same document, respectively. jc200 is a 200dpi rendering of the first page of a Japanese document written in Kanji using 12pt.
+Bitstream Cyberbit glyphs. ja200 and js200 use the same document as jc200, but with the Arial Unicode MS and Sim-Sun typefaces instead.
+Note that Arial, SimSun, and Cyberbit have different letter and line spacings, so these three images do not all contain the same numbers of glyphs.